victorvde/jpeg2png/README.md

 JPEG encoding goes something like
 ``convert colors to YCbCr -> chroma subsampling -> blockwise DCT -> quantization -> rounding -> entropy coding``

-Standand JPEG decoding goes something like
+Standard JPEG decoding goes something like
-``entropy decoding -> unquantization -> blockwise IDCT -> chroma upsampling -> convert colors to RGB``.
+``entropy decoding -> dequantization -> blockwise IDCT -> chroma upsampling -> convert colors to RGB``.

 The crucial step that is missing in decoding is reversing the rounding.
 Of course rounding is not one-to-one invertible, but we can unround x to the interval ``[x-0.5, x+0.5]``.